direktiv/direktiv.github.io/docs/environment/cli.md

 ## Pushing and Executing

 After setup there are two commands available.
-The `push` command pushes a workflow to Direktiv but does not execute it.
+The `push` command pushes a flow to Direktiv but does not execute it.
 This command works recursively e.g. `direktivctl workflows push .`.
-The `exec` command uploads and executes the workflow.
+The `exec` command uploads and executes the flow.
 During execution the logs are printed to `stdout`.

 ```sh title="CLI Examples"
 direktivctl workflows push myworkflow.yaml